Digital Calendars for Planning? No thank you!

 During an earlier Admin session, I focused on gathering songs.
 Opening Spotify, I rifled through my playlists for tentative share-this (smooth jazz instrumental) tunes (Motown-era).
 Using the menu accompanying each tune, I copied the short code URL, then pasted it into the SimpleNote Audio file.
 Ditto YouTube (old-school R&B classic) videos.

-With that stash of tunes open before me, I populate serial Mondays of the Editorial Calendar—typically covering 6-8 weeks—with my orange Pilot Frixion pen: Song title, Artist.
-As I copy from SimpleNote and paste into WordPress, I prepend the SimpleNote entry with a ✓, and duplicate the checkmark with red ink in the bullet journal’s Editorial Calendar.
+With that stash of tunes open before me, I populated serial Mondays of the Editorial Calendar—typically covering 6-8 weeks—with my orange Pilot Frixion pen: Song title, Artist.
+As I copied from SimpleNote and pasted into WordPress, I prepended the SimpleNote entry with a ✓, and duplicated the checkmark using red ink in the bullet journal’s Editorial Calendar.

 ✧︎︎︎ Wednesday/ Image: WordPress “Drafts” Section of Posts

 Thursday is my put up or shut up day, when I post a meaty article, such as this one.
 Unlike the others, Thursday’s scheduled post is seldom finalized prior to the preceding Wednesday evening.
 Why?

 While drafting, I may refer to something worthy of its own post.
 I complete a rough draft of the initial article, then switch gears to focus on that late-breaking new idea.
 In essence, I wind up with two juicy posts.
 The one I finish first hits the next open Thursday slot.